SethReis/CS-174A-Group-Project/README.md

 Adjust mouse sensitivity under Movement Controls.

 ### Goal
-Get to the portal at the end of the maze to record your completion time and get sent back to the beginning.
+A Speedrun game!
+Reach the portal at the end of the maze to record your first completion time.
+You will be sent back to the start of the same maze to improve your Best Time.

-After completing the maze, you will be sent back to the start of the same maze, so try your best to get a better time.

 ### Obstacles
-There are many rats strewn about the maze that will damage you if you touch them.
-Be sure to use your flashlight to pick them out, and watch out for them sneaking up from behind!
-(There is a sound effect when you are hit.)
+Beware of rats scattered around the maze–they will BITE you if you touch them.
+Rats are silent and difficult to spot, so be sure to use your flashlight and don’t let them approach you from behind!
+Luckily, they move rather slowly and are small enough to jump over.

-Your health refills after entering the portal and completing the maze, but once you run out of health, you’ll be sent to the start of a new maze.
-As such, do your best to not get hit if you’re going for a good time.
+You regain health after completing a successful run, but once your health % reaches 0, you’ll be sent to the start of a new maze.
+As such, do your best to not get hit if you’d like to improve your Best Time.